Skip to main content

 The financial value created by payment decisions has always existed.

-Forward-thinking treasurers and finance leaders have long understood that payments function as a working-capital tool.
+Forward-thinking treasurers and finance leaders have long understood that payments function as a working-capital tool (Bank of America, n.d.).

 What changed is not the existence of value.
 It is the ability to measure it consistently, at scale, and in economic terms.